tolkit/haplotype-windows/README.md

 ## Scope

 Working on a VCF (or BCF, gzipped or not), calculate SNP density in windows.
 Very much in progress.
+May be buggy.

+I had a really (really) hard time thinking about how to split a VCF into windows (actually non-overlapping chunks), while passing the file only once.
+My approach definitely needs some quality control, but seems to match up to bedtools (albeit limited testing).

 ## TODOs

-- Perhaps count types of variant (indels/SNPs)
 - Count transversions/transitions
 - Anything else?